YOUNG ASPIRING AMERICANS FOR SOCIAL AND POLITICAL ACTIVISM

 This course provides youth in middle school or high school the opportunity to explore academic and career development in the social sciences.
 Within this experience youth are cultivated to:

 If you are interested in this course or a version of it being offered at your school or for your organization, contact us!

 SOCIAL SCIENCES AND POLICY INSTITUTES

-The 2020 Social Sciences and Policy Institute will be offered for four weeks this summer.
-Breakfast, lunch, and transportation and technology assistance will be provided.
-Applications will open soon.
+The 2021 Social Sciences and Policy Institute will be offered for four weeks, June 7th-July2nd this summer.
+Breakfast, lunch, and transportation will be provided.
+Applications are OPEN.
+Apply here.

-If you are a student interested in attending this year's Institute or you are a community partner interested in facilitating a workshop, contact Janiece Mackey and
+If you are a student interested in attending this year's Institute or you are a community partner interested in facilitating a workshop, contact Tracie Trinidad and

 YAASPA has a partnership with Community College of Aurora Foundation to provide a 2 year scholarship for students as they pursue social science majors.